Table of Contents

 Lack of Haptic Feedback

-Guitars offers haptic feedback through string tension, frets, and the feel of the instrument.
+Guitars offer haptic feedback through string tension, frets, and the instrument’s feel.
 Keyboard controllers lack this tactile feedback, making it harder for guitarists to connect with the instrument.

 While it’s tempting to go for unique guitars that attract every eye and leave an impression due to their sheer weirdness, you should also consider their utility.
 The guitar is for you only if its quirks serve your playstyle.
 Though, if you’re a collector, that’s another case.